-Non-repudiation is an important requirement in electronic transactions [12].
+During the last years the impressive growth of the Internet and more generally of open networks has created several security-related problems.
+Repudiation is one of them.
+Non-repudiation is an important requirement in electronic transactions to protect customers and merchants [2].
 It must not be possible for a merchant to claim that he sent the electronic goods when he did not.
 In the same way, it must not be possible for a customer to falsely deny having received the goods.
 Evidence should be collected to resolve these disputes arisen between participating entities in an electronic commerce scenario.
 Digital signature serves as a major type of cryptographic evidence, which links a message with its originator and also maintains the integrity of the message.

-Fairness is also a desirable requirement in electronic transactions.
-A number of solutions to fair non-repudiation have been developed [7].
+A number of solutions towards fair non-repudiation have been developed [3].
 Some of them use a Trusted Third Party (TTP) that plays the role of a trusted intermediary between the participating entities.
 The major disadvantage of this approach is the communication bottleneck created at the TTP.
-Nevertheless, Zhou and Gollmann presented a protocol [13] where the TTP intervenes during each execution as a "low weight notary" rather than as an intermediary.
+Nevertheless, Zhou and Gollmann presented a protocol [4] where the TTP intervenes during each execution as a "low weight notary" rather than as an intermediary.
 Other solutions use an off-line TTP, assuming that participating entities have no malicious intentions and the TTP need not be involved unless there is an error in the protocol execution.
-This is called the optimistic approach.
-There are also solutions that eliminate the TTP's involvement, but based on a strong requirement: all participating parties must have the same computational power.
-Therefore, in typical non-repudiation protocols three types of entities can be found: originators, recipients, and TTPs.
+This is called an optimistic approach.
+There are also solutions that eliminate the TTP's involvement, but based on a strong requirement: all involved parties must have the same computational power in gradual exchange protocols, or fairness depends on the number of protocol rounds in probabilistic protocols.

-The research towards a generalization of non-repudiation, where multiple entities may participate in non-repudiation protocols, has been undertaken by Kremer and Markowitch [6, 9].
-An extension that allows one originator to send different messages to many recipients in a general non-repudiation protocol appeared in [11].
-Some work about multi-party scenarios in a related topic such as fair exchange, where entities have to exchange (accorded) items between them without loss of fairness, also exists [2, 3, 5].
+The research towards a generalization of non-repudiation, where multiple entities may participate in non-repudiation protocols, has been undertaken by Kremer and Markowitch [5,6].
+An extension that allows one originator to send different messages to many recipients in a non-repudiation protocol appeared in [7].
+Some work about multi-party scenarios in a related topic such as fair exchange, where entities have to exchange (accorded) items between them without loss of fairness, also exists [8-10].

-The use of an intermediary to improve electronic trans-

-actions is not novel and can be found in [4, 10].
-Nevertheless, no intermediary non-repudiation protocol exists to the best of our knowledge.
-Although two-party non-repudiation protocols could be used to implement an intermediary non-repudiation protocol, we will propose a new approach to improve the efficiency of such an implementation.
-In our new approach, a distrusted intermediary entity (different from the TTP) is introduced to facilitate the collection, verification, and storage of evidence on behalf of the originator.
+The use of an intermediary (or agent) to improve electronic transactions is not novel and can be found in [11,12].
+Nevertheless, no agent-mediated nonrepudiation protocol exists to the best of our knowledge.
+Although two-party non-repudiation protocols could be used to implement an agent-mediated nonrepudiation protocol, we will propose a new approach to improve the efficiency of such an implementation.
+In our new approach, a distrusted intermediary entity (different from the TTP) is introduced to facilitate the collection, verification, and storage of evidence on behalf of the final entities.
 We demonstrate that the use of such an intermediary entity satisfies the security requirements expected in an e-commerce transaction.

 The remainder of the paper is organized as follows.
-In Section 2, we define our model with a new entity involvement, identify the security requirements, and present an intuitive solution which will be compared later with our new approach.
-In Section 3, we present a simple intermediary non-repudiation protocol with one recipient only.
+In Section 2, we define our model with a new entity involved, identify the security requirements, and present an intuitive solution which will be compared later with our new approach.
+In Section 3, we present a simple agent-mediated non-repudiation protocol with one recipient only.
 In Section 4, we augment this scenario to the one where multiple recipients are involved.
-In Section 5, we further extend the scenario to a multi-recipient intermediary non-repudiation protocol for exchange of different messages.
-We conclude the paper in Section 6.
+In Section 5, we further extend the scenario to multiple recipients for exchange of different messages.
+We identify some applications for agent-mediated non-repudiation protocols in Section 6 before concluding the paper in Section 7.